Guidance for Collaboration and Alignment Across the Canada Energy Regulator Governance Structure

 Collaboration and alignment mechanisms

 The following mechanisms are in place to assist the Board in ensuring exemplary governance, CER performance, and accountability.
-Specifically, these mechanisms allow the Board, Commission and/or the CEO to regularly collaborate towards strategic alignment and effective delivery of the CER’s mandate.
+Specifically, these mechanisms allow the Board, Commission, CEO, and/or the IAC to regularly collaborate towards strategic alignment and effective delivery of the CER’s mandate.

 - The delivery of a Lead Commissioner Update at quarterly Regular Board Meetings: enables communication of updates, issues, and areas of concern to the Commission and/or Board; collaboration on areas of shared interest; and issue resolution

-- Approximately monthly trilateral meetings between the Lead Commissioner, Chairperson of the Board, and CEO: enables ongoing collaboration on areas of shared interest; and issue resolution
+- Approximately monthly leadership meetings between the Chairperson of the Board, Vice-Chairperson of the Board, CEO, IAC Chairperson and IAC Vice-Chairperson: enables ongoing collaboration on areas of shared interest; and issue resolution

 - Quarterly Commission Regulatory Update Meetings: enables collaboration between the Commission, the CEO and CER staff on areas of mutual interest, updates and consultation on CER activities

-- Annual or semi-annual Board-Commission Learning and Strategy Meetings: held as necessary to enable direct communication and collaboration between the full Board and Commission on areas of mutual interest, and to support Commission input into the Board’s strategic planning, continuous learning and improvement
+- Annual or semi-annual Board-Commission-CEO Governance Roundtable, Joint Learning, and Strategy Meetings: held as necessary to enable direct communication and collaboration between the full Board and Commission on areas of mutual interest

 Ensuring adjudicative independence

 The Commission’s adjudicative independence is central to the CER’s governance structure.
-The Commission, Board, CEO and CER staff all have a positive obligation to protect, support and promote that adjudicative independence.
-In addition, neither the Board, the CEO nor CER staff may give direction with respect to any particular decision, order or recommendation that is made by the Commission or a Commissioner.
+The Commission, Board, CEO, IAC, and CER staff all have a positive obligation to protect, support and promote that adjudicative independence.
+Neither the Board, CEO, IAC, nor CER staff may give direction with respect to any particular decision, order or recommendation that is made by the Commission or a Commissioner.
 The Commission relies on advice from the CEO and CER staff for the purpose of discharging its mandate and for use at the Commission’s discretion.

 The collaboration and alignment mechanism discussed in this Guidance provide opportunities for the Board to communicate to the Commission the Board’s general strategic advice and direction for the CER (which is focused on results and outcomes).
-The Board’s strategic advice and direction informs all aspects of the CER’s work, including how the CEO and staff, including management, may support the Commission on adjudicative matters.
+The Board’s strategic advice and direction, as informed by the advice of the IAC, informs all aspects of the CER’s work.
+This includes how the CEO and staff, including management, may support the Commission on adjudicative matters.

 Similarly, and in providing the support services and facilities needed by the Commission to exercise its powers and perform its duties and functions, the CEO may also communicate using the collaboration and alignment mechanisms.
 In addition, the CEO may regularly engage with the Commission directly, verbally and/or in writing, and indirectly, via CER staff who are supporting the Commission.
 In engaging with the Commission on specific adjudicative matters, the CEO is guided by the same behavioral expectations as CER staff, described below.